• Emma Daniels

 Music Director & Conductor

-Originally from Chicago, IL, Emma (she/her) is a conductor, composer, and singer with a passion for connecting musicians of different backgrounds and experiences through choral music.
-Emma is a founding member of Triad: Boston’s Choral Collective, an organization made up of singers, composers, and conductors who share artistic responsibility and perform new music.
+Originally from Chicago, Emma is a conductor, composer, and singer with a passion for connecting musicians of different backgrounds and experiences through choral music.
+She is a founding member of Triad: Boston’s Choral Collective, an organization made up of singers, composers, and conductors who share artistic responsibility and perform new music.
 Today, she sings, conducts, and composes with C4: the Choral Composer/Conductor Collective in NYC, the choir after which Triad was modeled.
-She has most recently served as Choral Instructor at King School in Stamford, CT, as well as Pre-K-8 Music Instructor at Horizons, Norwalk Community College, assistant conductor of Lyric Opera of Chicago’s Children’s Chorus for its 2020 production of Tchaikovsky’s Queen of Spades, and conductor at Chicago Sinai Congregation.
+She has most recently served as Choral Instructor at King School in Stamford, CT, as well as assistant conductor of Lyric Opera of Chicago’s Children’s Chorus for its 2020 production of Tchaikovsky’s Queen of Spades, and conductor at Chicago Sinai Congregation.

 • Board of Directors